 Over the winter, plenty of debris including leaves and stray branches has been piling up.
 Thus now you have a chance to get rid of all of it.
 All you need is a rake or leaf blower to make the job easier and faster.
 Taking this step now will help to ensure all of your other efforts will go smoothly.

 The key to having a healthy yard is having the proper pH balance.
 Knowing where your lawn falls on the scale will provide you with the information you need to take the right steps to make it perfect.

-Spread a combination fertilizer and pre-emergent around your yard.
-The fertilizer will help healthy grass grow and the pre-emergent will keep crabgrass away.
+Spread a combination of fertilizer and pre-emergent around your yard.
+The fertilizer will help healthy grass grow, and the pre-emergent will keep crabgrass away.
 About six weeks after your first application, apply another one, along with a broadleaf weed killer.
-While you are fertilizing your lawn and protecting it from weed growth, do not forget to do the same for your plants and flowers.
+While you are fertilizing your lawn and protecting it from weed growth, don’t forget to do the same for your plants and flowers.

 Fill in Bare Spots

 If your yard has any bare or thin spots, treat those areas with care.
 Put extra grass seed and fertilizer down on those spots so they can catch up to the rest of your lawn.

 Spring is the perfect time of year to aerate your lawn.
 Aeration will allow water and air to reach the roots of your new grass faster.
 Thus resulting in better growth and increased root development.
 If you don’t see yourself as a DIY landscaper, consider hiring a service like TruGreen in Indianapolis to do specialty tasks like fertilization, aeration, and weed control.

 As soon as it is warm enough, trim out the dead wood from your trees and shrubs.
 As you get rid of the unsightly branches, it will allow room for new ones to take their place.
 If you are unsure about trimming trees on your own, you can always hire a professional to help you.